blorente/decorat/wiki/stories/the_promotion.md

 "PLEASE ENSURE THAT ALL EXTREMITIES ARE INSIDE THE CARRIAGE AT ALL *clang*".
 The mechanized voice of the speakers got interrupted by a loud snap of the closing doors.
 With a tug, the mag-train started accelerating towards the spires.
 I stared at the grid of rockrete hab-blocks, their facades blackened by the ever-present mist of the lower hive.

+---

+The train was shaking in its suspensions as it rushed through the Medicae district.
+A field of short white marble strips, no more than three stories tall, pointing to a spire of contrasting obsidian.
+The tower reached into the clouds, as if it were the arm of the hive, pushing itself upright.

+"You know?
+I've always found the Fingers surprisingly similar to ThinkPods" I said, turning to Jorrick.

+"Huh, I can see it.
+Bugger!
+Now not even //TODO Pod disease will let you get away from the damn things."

+"You do know that most people heal from //TODO Pod disease".

+"The voices stop alright, but that ain't 'healing' in my book.
+I reckon they built them so low so that us poor ninkers won't die when we jump off.
+They don't care about your broken back, if your mind's still sharp."

+He did have a point.
+Just like //TODO Pod disease affected everyone differently, it was hard to predict what the cleanses would do to workers that ended up in the Fingers.

+//TODO Character doubt.

 As the train made its way up the rings of //TODO: Hive name, we saw a couple of urban fliers zoom past in the opposite direction.
 They were painted in arbites bronze, contrasting with the backdrop of smoky bars and neon entertainment houses of the mid-hive.

 "Bet they're going to the Graters, those ninkers."